 If you prefer to relax a bit in a cafe, there are a couple of cafes in the west side of Museum Fatahillah.

-Last but not least, we can find food carts serving traditional foods in an alley near Museum Wayang.
+Another option is the food carts serving traditional foods in an alley near Museum Wayang.